fazlebarisn/fbs-woocommerce-auction/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/product-table-for-group-products` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/fbs-woocommerce-auction` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the PRODUCT TABLE-> Configure screen to configure the plugin's default setting.

 == Screenshots ==